preesm/preesm.github.io/_docs/03-buildpreesm.md

 You can download and run the Eclipse installer here: [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/).
 During installation, please choose the **"Eclipse IDE for RCP and RAP Developers"** package to develop in Preesm.
 Install Eclipse in a folder where you have write access.

-Run Eclipse, you need to choose a workspace, i.e. a directory where the metadata of and/or your projects will be stored.
+Run Eclipse by clicking on the eclipse file, you need to choose a workspace, i.e. a directory where the metadata of and/or your projects will be stored.

 ### Install Development Requirements

 In Eclipse:

 1. Go to "Help > Install New Software...";
-2. In "Work with:", choose the first Eclipse address: ```2022-12 - https://download.eclipse.org/releases/2022-12/``` from the drop-down menu (at the time of writing).
+2. In "Work with:", choose the first Eclipse address: ```2023-03 - https://download.eclipse.org/releases/2023-03/``` from the drop-down menu (at the time of writing).
 3. Look for Modeling > **EMF - Eclipse Modeling Framework Xcore SDK** (search for "xcore") and Testing > **RCPTT IDE** (search for "rcptt").
 Click Next, accept the terms of the license agreement when asked.
+Wait for the end of installation.
 No need to restart Eclispe when prompted.
 4. Go to "Help > Eclipse Marketplace...";
-5. From the marketplace, install **Eclipse Xtend** (search for "xtend"), **Eclipse Xtext** (search for "xtext"), **Checkstyle Plug-in**, and the **SonarLint** Eclispe plug-in.
+5. From the marketplace, install **Eclipse Xtend** (search for "xtend"), **Eclipse Xtext** (search for "xtext"), **Checkstyle Plug-in**, and the **SonarLint** Eclipse plug-in.
+You need to finish and reopen the marketplace for each solution.
 6. Restart Eclipse to complete the installation.

 ## Import Preesm projects